Aintree fixtures 1946 - 1989 and developments to the National meeting from 1976

 1946

 Aintree opens its doors on 4th April for the first time since the Second World War.
 Aintree had been requisitioned during the war and had been used as a storage depot with hundreds of American serviceman being stationed there.
 That Mrs Topham was able to get the racecourse ready for the National meeting when the last troops had left the course in February is nothing short of a miracle and her efforts in getting the racecourse and facilities in a race-worthy condition this year was probably her greatest achievement.
-The three day meeting as usual was a mixed affair with the Coronation & Liverpool Hurdles being run on the Thursday, the Grand National on the Friday and the Lancashire Hurdle, Stanley & Becher Chases on the Saturday.
+The four day meeting as usual was a mixed affair.
+After the first day exclusively on the flat the Coronation & Liverpool Hurdles are run on the Thursday, the Grand National on the Friday and the Lancashire Hurdle, Stanley & Becher Chases on the Saturday.
 This is the one and only time that the National is the first race of the meeting to be run over the famous fences.
 The Becher Chase is a surprise addition as the race was traditionally run at the Autumn meeting.
 The first post war Autumn meeting takes place between 6th-9th November.
 As before the war it is a four day mixed fixture with a race over the National fences on each day.
 The Champion Chase which had normally been run on the day after the National is run on the Wednesday with the Molyneux, Valentine and Grand Sefton Chases run thereafter.

 1947